iqb-berlin/testcenter/README.md

 ```
 make run-dev-detached
 ```
-For production setups you may use the respective counterparts. take care in using the one for TLS or not.
+For production setups you may use the respective counterparts.
+Take care in using the one for TLS or not.
 ```
 make run-prod-nontls
 ```